nktntp/quantum-test-task/task3/README.md

 # Regression on the tabular data
-This problem is a of Quantum test tasks.
-Other problems can be found at the main repo.
+This problem is a part of Quantum test task.
+Other problems can be found at the [main repo](https://github.com/nktntp/quantum-test-task).

 ## Project objective
 Given a dataset that contains $53$ anonymized features and a target column.
 The task is to build a model that predicts a target based on the proposed features.
 We will use __RMSE__ as a target metric.